 Looking for an old-time recipe?
 This Cabbage Filled Peppers recipe originated in old Pennsylvania Dutch Amish country.
-It can be stored for long periods of time.
+One of the good things about this recipe is that it can be stored for long periods of time.

 Yield: 6 servings